Symbian9/qmapshack-doc-wiki/README.txt

-         * Some sort of  Unix/Linux shell  located at  "/usr/bin/sh" (if your shell resides  in some other place,  simply edit scripts "DocFix.sh" and "NavBar.sh" accordingly).
+         * Some sort of  Unix/Linux shell  located at  "/usr/bin/sh" (if your shell resides  in some other place,  simply edit scripts "DocFix.sh", "NavBar.sh",  and optionally also "LinkCheck.sh" accordingly).

          * GNU "gawk".
-Both scripts,  "DocFix.sh" and "NavBar.sh", use
+The scripts "DocFix.sh", "NavBar.sh", and "Link-
-           some "gawk" spcific features, like a function "match()" which takes three arguments, function "gensub()", and perhaps a few others.
+           Check.sh" use some  "gawk" spcific features,  like a function "match()" which takes  three arguments,  function "gensub()", and perhaps a few others.

          * GNU "make".
-The makefile provided uses "simply expanded var- iables" (defined via "::=", as introduced by the Posix stand- ard in 2012) as well as "double-colon rules".
+The makefile provided uses "simply expanded var- iables" (defined via "::=", as introduced by the Posix stand- ard in 2012).

-      Because no "*.html" files  are created,  Python and "Markdown" are not needed here.

    2. Sanitizing